Are you nervous about your upcoming wisdom tooth extraction?

 Then Apply Heat

 Applying heat directly after the surgery draws blood to the site.
-The result is swelling, throbbing, pain, bleeding, and overall slower healing.
+The result is swelling, throbbing, pain, bleeding, and slower healing.

 Your face and jaw may feel stiff and painful after the surgery.
 Once it’s safe, heat is an excellent tool for reducing stiffness and increasing the range of movement.

 Apply a heating pad, a warm towel, or a water bottle to the side(s) of your face affected.
 Using moist heat (e.g., heating a damp towel) may feel better on your skin than dry heat.